Welcome to the Careers section of our website and thank you for considering AKW with Contour Showers in your current employment search.

 For further information, please visit : http://www.worcestershireworkswell.co.uk/

-We believe recruitment at AKW Medi-Care Ltd is a two – way process and this belief informs how to conduct our recruitment process.
+We believe recruitment is a two – way process and this belief informs how we conduct the different stages in our recruitment process.

 What information does the organisation collect?